Mean Field Analysis of Two-Party Governance: Competition versus Cooperation among Leaders: Cooperation versus Competition

-\end{enumerate} \end{model} Model \ref{degeneratedmodel} is a simplified base model which is symmetric in the following sense.
+Model \ref{degeneratedmodel} is a simplified base model which is symmetric in the following sense.
 First, we assume that the behaviour of the two leaders are symmetric (up to the factor $k$) on how they depend on themselves and on each other.
+Second, the dependence of the leaders for the follower is the same, up to the factor $k$. { Third, the leaders are unaffected by the followers, but we allow the followers to be influenced by the mean field effect and the leaders' states, which respectively signifies the indirect and direct effect of the leaders on the follower; the former effect is often found in reality: leaders normally affect the followers indirectly via the media. }

-Second, the dependence of the leaders for the follower is the same, up to the factor $k$.
-Model \ref{degeneratedmodel} is a very realistic one, in practice, leaders often share reflexive goals and decisions; for instance, the dependence of evolution of one leader's dynamics on the other should synchronize with that of the cost functionals; see the aligning relationships of $B_\alpha,A_\beta$ with $G_\alpha,G_\beta$ in Model \ref{degeneratedmodel}.
-This model also allows us to compare the effect of the two games between the leaders on the followers with intuitive conditions on the coefficients, which sheds light on performing comparisons for more general models, see Section \ref{sec:asymptotic:analysis}.
-We remark that, as a consequence of the assumptions in Model \ref{degeneratedmodel}, the functions ${\bf k}^{\mathcal{I}}$, $l^{\mathcal{I}}$ in Theorem \ref{thm:cost} and ${\bf g}^{\mathcal{I}}$ in \eqref{NumericalAll2g} are all identically equal zero, and the functions ${\bf \Gamma}^{\mathcal{I}}$, ${\bf K}^{\mathcal{I}}$ are reduced to $3\times3$ matrices.
+{ Despite its simplicity,} Model \ref{degeneratedmodel} is a very realistic one, in practice, leaders often share reflexive goals and decisions; for instance, the dependence of evolution of one leader's dynamics on the other should synchronize with that of the cost functionals; see the aligning relationships of $B_\alpha,A_\beta$ with $G_\alpha,G_\beta$ in Model \ref{degeneratedmodel}. { For example, two leading companies in a competitive market often share similar goals, at the most up to the companies' scale, where they strive for market share { expansion and profit} maximization{,} and evaluate their performance relative to each other.
+Their decisions regarding development, pricing, and market entry may exhibit symmetric dynamics as they compete for the same customer base.} This model also allows us to compare the effect of the two games between the leaders on the follower with intuitive conditions, {especially} on the coefficients { representing the interactions between different leaders and followers, e.g., $A_\beta,B_\alpha,C_1,D_1$}, and shedding light on performing comparisons for more general models (see Section \ref{sec:asymptotic:analysis}).
+We remark that, as a consequence of the assumptions in Model \ref{degeneratedmodel}, the functions ${\bf k}^{\mathcal{I}}$, $l^{\mathcal{I}}$ in Theorem \ref{thm:cost} and ${\bf g}^{\mathcal{I}}$ in \eqref{NumericalAll2g} are all identically zero, and the {dimensions of} functions ${\bf \Gamma}^{\mathcal{I}}$, ${\bf K}^{\mathcal{I}}$ are reduced to $3\times3$ matrices.

-Before proceeding to the main result of this subsection, we introduce the following technical condition. \begin{assumption}
+Before proceeding to the main result of this subsection, we introduce the following technical condition. {To this end, we define the following constants: $\tilde{A}:=A_1+A_{\alpha\beta}+B_{\alpha\beta}$,}